 Top five tips to maximizing the life of your horse tack and equipment

 In order to maximize the useful life of your horse tack and equipment, you must properly maintain it.
 Tack and equipment costs can have a huge impact on your entire horse budget.
-Tack that is properly cared for not only lasts longer, but it can also prevent accidents and injury to both horse and rider.
+Tack that is properly cared for not only lasts longer, but it can also prevent accidents and injury to both horse and rider due to broken equipment.
 Read on to discover the top five ways to maximize the life of your tack and equipment.

-- Tighten Up!
-This is a simple, yet oh-so important step.
+This is a simple yet oh-so important step.
 Set a schedule, say the 15th of each month, to go through your equipment to be sure things (like Chicago screws) are secure.
 In the photo to the right, you can see the common areas, circled in orange, where Chicago screws are located.
 Ideally, each time you saddle up you’ll want to give screws a quick check to be sure everything is tight and ready to ride.
 I’ve also learned it’s best to keep a few sets of Chicago screws on hand in your tack room at all times to replace any missing screws.

-- Deep cleaning.
-Periodically, say maybe twice a year, it is extremely beneficial to give your equipment a deep cleaning.
-Wash all horse blankets, saddle pads, polo wraps, and grooming supplies, regardless of if they’ve been recently used.
+Periodically, say maybe twice a year, it is beneficial to give your equipment a deep cleaning.
+Wash all horse blankets, saddle pads, polo wraps and grooming supplies, regardless of if they’ve been recently used.
 Once your “deep cleaning” is complete, be sure your storage methods help keep things clean.
 I store all of my clean, dry blankets and sheets in large plastic containers when they’re not being used.
-Be sure your containers are marked with their contents, which will make finding what you need much easier!
-If you find that you’re consistently not using certain equipment, think about selling or donating those items after cleaning.
+Be sure your containers are marked with their contents, which will make finding what you need much easier.
+If you find you’re consistently not using certain equipment, think about selling or donating those items after cleaning.